 Many efforts have been made to remove the pejorative sting of this assumption about regression to primary process thinking.
 Temporary regression, Kris argued, also occurs in sleep and in sexual orgasm.
 Therefore, it could be considered a type of recharging mechanism necessary for mature functioning.
 Another approach has been to recast the basic psychoanalytic notion of primary process thinking or to propose other formulations of the way in which primary process thinking operates in creativity.
 A recent notable attempt to revise the classical conception of primary process was carried out by Pinchas Noy.
 Noy argued that primary process thinking undergoes progressive development throughout life and functions side by side with secondary process rational thought in adult waking life.
 Primary and secondary process thought are therefore only distinguished because of having different functions.
 Formulations emphasizing the expansion of ego boundaries in creativity or the creative process as connected to Winnicott's transitional phenomena are attempts to relate primary process thinking to adaptation and maturation.
-Arieti's formulation of a tertiary process mechanisms, is another "appropriate matching" of "primitive forms of cognition" with secondary process mechanisms, is another instance of this type.
+Arieti's formulation of a tertiary process mode of thought, the "appropriate matching" of "primitive forms of cognition" with secondary process mechanisms, is another instance of this type.
+The process are connected to this type.

 All of the attempts to recast the concepts of the primary process or of regression, or of the role of the primary process in creativity arise from a recognition of the essential difficulty in postulating a causal, unitary, or homologous connection between creativity and the Unconscious or between creativity and dreams.
 There is an intrinsic disjunction between the adaptive, primarily ordering, and revelatory processes characteristic of creative thought and the primitive, primarily disruptive, and obfuscating primary processes functioning in dreams.
-In psychoanalysis, some of the disjunction and the pejorative quality of the theories linking creativity to the primary process, Freud had a decided tendency to overvalue language and to consider any form of visual thinking as primitive, and therefore regressive.
+In psychoanalysis, some of the disjunction and the pejorative quality of the theories linking creativity to the primary process can be traced directly to Freud.
+Although highly respectful of creative artists and of the creative process, Freud had a decided tendency to overvalue language and to consider any form of visual thinking as primitive, and therefore regressive.

-This tendency was clearly operative in his formulations about the interpretation of dreams, and it also permeated his writings.
-While there is no reason to doubt that the visual thinking characteristic of dreams is more primitive-or, at least, less communicative and precise-than waking thought, there is good reason to insist that aspects of the visual thinking occurring within the creative process, as well as other thinking characteristic of creativity, are not only not primitive but are consistently more advanced and adaptive than ordinary waking thought.
+This tendency was clearly operative in his formulations about the interpretation of dreams, and it also permeated his writings.27 While there is no reason to doubt that the visual thinking characteristic of dreams is more primitive-or, at least, less communicative and precise-than waking thought, there is good reason to insist that aspects of the visual thinking occurring within the creative process, as well as other thinking characteristic of creativity, are not only not primitive but are consistently more advanced and adaptive than ordinary waking thought.